-From a licensing point of view drivers do not need to notify DVLA unless medical conditions likely to affect safe driving persist for longer than 3 months (but please see Neurological and Cardiovascular Disorders Sections for exceptions).
+Drivers do not need to notify DVLA unless the medical conditions likely to affect safe driving persist for longer than 3 months after the date of surgery (but please see Neurological and Cardiovascular Disorders Sections for exceptions).

-Therefore, drivers wishing to drive after surgery should establish with their own doctors when it is safe to do so.
+Therefore, licence holders wishing to drive after surgery should establish with their own doctors when it is safe to do so.

 Any decision regarding returning to driving must take into account several issues.
-These include recovery from the surgical procedure, recovery from anaesthesia the distracting effect of pain, impairment due to analgesia (sedation and cognitive impairment) as well as any physical restrictions due to the surgery, underlying condition or other co-morbid conditions.
+These include recovery from the surgical procedure, recovery from anaesthesia the, distracting effect of pain, impairment due to analgesia (sedation and cognitive impairment), as well as any physical restrictions due to the surgery, underlying condition, or other co-morbid conditions.

 It is the responsibility of the driver to ensure that he/she is in control of the vehicle at all times and to be able to demonstrate that is so, if stopped by the police.
-It might also be reasonable for the driver to check his/her insurance policy before returning to drive after surgery.
+Drivers should check their insurance policy before returning to drive after surgery.

-Further advice on fitness to drive
+• Further advice on fitness to drive